tinoryj/SGXDedup/changlog.md

 ## New Bugs

-* key manager enclave create failed.
+* key manager enclave remote attestation aborts by server ("msg0 Extended Epid Group ID is not zero.").

 ## Fixed Bugs

 [*] Compile error by openssl & sgxssl link.
 [*] Configure compact with two enclave.
 [*] Compile error because _keymanager valture function not implemented (remove _keymanager | no use).
+[*] Key manager enclave create failed.

 ## May 5 2019: